rommguy/react-custom-scroll/README.md

 This prop represents flex size.
 It is only relevant if the parent of customScroll has display: flex.
 See example below.
 This prop will override any value given to heightRelativeToParent when setting the height of customScroll.
 - **onScroll** - function, default undefined.
 Listener that will be called on each scroll.
+- **onDragStart** - function, default undefined.
+Listener that will be called on drag start.
+- **onDragEnd** - function, default undefined.
+Listener that will be called on drag end.
 - **addScrolledClass** : boolean, default false.
 If true, will add a css class 'content-scrolled' while being scrolled.
 - **freezePosition** : boolean, default false.
 When true, will prevent scrolling.
 - **minScrollHandleHeight** : number, sets the mimimum height of the scroll handle.
 Default is 38, as in Chrome on OSX.